 Events such as fellowship / speed prayer with local communities of faith (Don Luckett is currently exploring this model with a Muslim congregation in North Silver Spring).

-Involvement in the Montgomery County Interfaith Council can be a resource not only for us to give input, but also for us to find new opportunities such as the one listed above, AND find sources for grant funding.
+Involvement in the Montgomery County Interfaith Council can be a resource not only for us to give input, but also for us to find new opportunities such as the one listed above AND find sources for grant funding.

 By pursuing these initiatives, we can broaden the appeal and effectiveness of the Chapel not only to our existing members but to the community at large, all of whom are potential members.
 Of course, a pre-requisite for any program to be viable is that the communications, support and logistical infrastructures be in place to support success.
 Building and maintaining such an infrastructure will be vital to these efforts and we will assess and review the investments and structures necessary to do so as we continue to implement this strategic vision.